 As Londoners, we rarely have to ask ourselves where to drink outside because the answer is always, unequivocally, the pub garden.
-But sometimes you want something more than a picnic bench by the side of the A406 where a terrier keeps eyeing up your pint.
+But sometimes you want something more than a picnic bench by the side of the A406.
 Sometimes you want to sit with the sun on your face, the wind in your hair, and an excellent cocktail in hand.
 That’s where these bars come in.
-From a little coffee shop turned excellent Friday night cocktail spot to a huge beach-style rooftop bar in Bethnal Green, these are the places to hit up for an ice cold cocktail on London’s sunny days.
+From a little coffee shop turned excellent Friday night cocktail spot to a huge beach-style rooftop bar in Bethnal Green, these are the places to hit up for an ice-cold cocktail on London’s sunny days.

 Just like your parents said that they didn’t have a favourite child, we’d be lying if we said we didn’t have a favourite bar.
 That bar is Goldfinch.
 Despite the fact that we don’t live anywhere near its Tooting location, we’d still like to go out on a limb and claim it as our local because this is the kind of bar that everyone wants on the corner of their street.
 Not only does this place have a cute back garden hidden from the main road and one of the best negronis in London, it also has that proper laidback neighbourhood atmosphere that makes it perfect for a first date or a lowkey birthday.

 Bar Crispin is first and foremost a wine bar.
 But amid all the orange wine and natural stuff, it’s also home to a winning negroni.
 The cocktail menu is short, sharp, and classic.
 There’s only a vesper martini and a negroni on offer so if you’re on the hunt for somewhere with an encyclopaedic collection of spirits, move along.
 But if your priorities lie with enjoying a classic cocktail on a Soho pavement terrace that buzzes with life and stories traded over cigarettes, then Bar Crispin is it.
 Also, it has blankets.
 A classy touch.